 Decide how much security you need

 For all the advantages of the cloud, there are some security vulnerabilities too what you have to be aware of.

 Cybercrime is on the rise.
-Government surveillance programs feature regularly in the headlines.
-There are now more ways to leak business data accidentally than ever before.
-Despite all this, not all employees take the necessary steps to protect corporate data.
-Small businesses are most at risk, as they lack sophisticated protection and rarely implement measures to prevent a breach.
-According to research conducted by the Ponemon Institute, only 36% of small business owners have data security policies in place.
+Government surveillance programs fill headlines.
+There are more ways to leak business data accidentally than ever before.
+All the while, your employees don’t take the necessary steps to protect company data.
+Small businesses face the biggest risk.
+They lack sophisticated protection, and rarely take necessary steps to prevent a breach.
+According to a Ponemon Research, only 36% of small business owners have data security policies in place.